Validation

 The Data Collection Tool for the Validation Sample Study

 To support efficient data collection for the first sample validation study, the EAST Data Librarian, Sara Amato, worked closely with members of the Validation Working Group to design a web-based tool.
-The tool supports download of the random lists of titles selected from the holdings records for each of the libraries participating in the VSS.
+The tool supported download of the random lists of titles selected from the holdings records for each of the libraries participating in the study.
 Prior to using the tool, librarians ran the randomized list of 6,000 titles against their current ILS to mark any items currently in circulation.
-Accounting for checked out volumes from the beginning ensured only items which are expected to be found present will be downloaded to the tool.
+Accounting for checked out volumes from the beginning ensured only items which are expected to be found present were downloaded to the tool.

-To use the tool, a student or staff worker specifies the number of items they wish to check and those are loaded in location and call number order.
-Using a tablet, laptop or workstation with an attached barcode, the worker then scans the first title in the list.
-If the item is present based on the barcode read, the tool automatically updates the status as present.
-The worker is then asked to do a brief condition check of the item to determine whether its condition is poor, good/acceptable or excellent.
+To use the tool, a student or staff worker specified the number of items they wished to check and those were loaded in location and call number order.
+Using a tablet, laptop or workstation with an attached barcode, the worker then scaned the first title in the list.
+If the item was present based on the barcode read, the tool automatically updated the status to present.
+The worker was then asked to do a brief condition check of the item to determine whether its condition was poor, good/acceptable or excellent.
 Both documentation and a short video were developed by the EAST team to provide training to the workers to simplify this check.

-Although access to wifi is required for the initial download of the items to be checked and to upload the list once the checking is complete, the actual barcode scanning and condition checking can be completed offline.
-The tool is also designed to support multiple users simultaneously checking items in the stacks.
+Although access to wifi was required for the initial download of the items to be checked and to upload the list once the checking was complete, the actual barcode scanning and condition checking could be completed offline.
+The tool was also designed to support multiple users simultaneously checking items in the stacks.

-Because the data collection tool reported back results immediatly as groups of items checks were submitted, the EAST team had up-to-date access to the availability metrics across the EAST libraries.
+Because the data collection tool reported back results in real time as groups of items checks were submitted, the EAST team had up-to-date access to the availability metrics across the EAST libraries.
 Upon completion of the data collection, results [anonymized except for reporting to the local library] were shared across the EAST membership.

 How the Validation Data Collection Tool Works

-The data collection tool allows workers to check the shelves to determine whether or not items expected to be available on shelf are present.
+The data collection tool allowed workers to check the shelves to determine whether or not items expected to be available on shelf were present.
 Items which had been identified as being checked out or missing were not presented by the tool for shelf validation.
-For items that were not found on the shelf but were expected to be present, the worker can perform a manual check against the catlaog using the tool.
+For items that were not found on the shelf but were expected to be present, the worker could perform a manual check against the catalog using the tool.
 Whenever possible, the data downloaded to the tool included barcodes so that the workers could use a barcode reader attached to the laptop or tablet and simply scan the item’s barcode to confirm presence.

-As shown above, once a worker can scanned the barcode, the tool will record it as “Present”.
-At that point, the worker performs a cursory examination of the physical item and selects the description that best reflects its condition: Excellent, Acceptable/Good or Poor.
-Further details on the tool, including access to the open source software are available on GitHub.
+As shown above, once a worker can scanned the barcode, the tool recorded it as “Present”.
+At that point, the worker performed a cursory examination of the physical item and selected the description that best reflected its condition: Excellent, Acceptable/Good or Poor.

 The Validation Sample Study with Cohort One libraries took place concurrently with the collection analysis being done with SCS.
-Unfortunately, this meant that the results of the validation study were not yet available to inform the collection analysis model being used to determine which titles libraries would agree to retain (a full description of the retention models is available under the Collection Analysis section of this website).
+Unfortunately, this meant that the results of the validation study were not yet available to inform the collection analysis model being used to determine which titles libraries would agree to retain.
 Of the 240,000 items sampled in the validation study, 92,575 subsequently received retention commitments, providing a large enough sample of the ‘collective collection’ to do statistically valid predictive modeling.

 Using data from the Cohort 1 Validation Sample Study and data on the full holdings of the 40 EAST Cohort One libraries, Professor Ritter identified 77,925 titles (.01% of the collective collection at that time) as having a greater than 7.5% chance of being missing or a greater than 50% chance of being in poor condition.
 These were titles with only one copy being retained by EAST which had unallocated surplus copies at other EAST libraries.
 These titles were then provided back to the member libraries holding surplus copies with the highest validation scores as potential additional retention candidates.
 The majority of these additional copies of at risk titles were accepted as additional retention commitments at Cohort One libraries.